-Rusinowa Meadow is one of the most senic areas in the Tatras and doesn't require long hiking or much climbing.
+Rusinowa Meadow is one of the most scenic areas in the Tatra Mountains and doesn't require long hiking or much climbing.
 The route also passes the famous Wiktorówki sanctuary where you can get hot tea.
 We can highly recommend this hiking route, with the start and entrance to the Tatra National Park not far from Zakopane.
 Pack a picnic basket and enjoy the views!

 How to get there

-If you are wlaking this route in the winter make sure to have waterproof boots as there is usually a lot of snow
+If you are walking this route in the winter make sure to have waterproof boots as there is usually a lot of snow.